mao-santos/coursera-test/README.md

-# coursera-test0
+# Coursera-test
-coursera test repository
+Coursera test repository
+This is my old coursera-test0 repository renamed without the zero.